Useful links for parents

 CVPS board of Trustees - further information

-A full list of Trustees for 2023-2024 is shown below:
+A full list of Trustees for 2023-2024 is shown below, this link also leads to Personal and Business Interests:

 CVPS Governing Board/Trustee Membership